Integral Models for Spaces via the Higher Frobenius: The integral Frobenius action

 \subsection{Generalized Frobenius and canonical maps}

 As explained in Remark \ref{rmk:classical}, Theorem A heuristically says that the Frobenius ``commutes with itself."
 To prove this, one has to understand all ways of composing the Frobenius with itself.
 We accomplish this by creating a Frobenius composite $\varphi^G:A \to A^{\tau G}$ for every finite group $G$ (and, in fact, a map $\varphi_H^G: A^{\tau H} \to A^{\tau G}$ for any inclusion $H\subset G$ of finite groups), and then describing how these interact.
-Roughly, if $|G| = p^k$, one can think of $\varphi^G$ as an approximation to the $k$-fold composite of the $\E_{\infty}$-Frobenius $\varphi :A \to A^{tC_p}$.
+Roughly, if $|G| = p^k$, one can think of $\varphi^G$ as a version of the $k$-fold composite of the $\E_{\infty}$-Frobenius $\varphi :A \to A^{tC_p}$.

 \begin{cnstr}[Generalized Frobenius maps] Let $H\subset G$ be an inclusion of finite groups and let $A\in \CAlg$ be an $\E_{\infty}$-ring spectrum.
-Then, there is a natural map $A^{\otimes G/H} \to A$ of spectra with $G$-action.
-We regard $A^{\otimes G/H}$ as the underlying spectrum of the genuine $G$-spectrum $N_H^G (\beta_H \triv^H A)$.
-By the universal property of Borel $G$-spectra, one obtains a natural map Applying $\Phi^G$ and using the equivalence of Example \ref{exm:geonorm}, we obtain a generalized Frobenius map \end{cnstr}
+Then, there is a natural map $A^{\otimes G/H} \to A$ of $\E_{\infty}$-rings with $G$-action.
+We may regard $A^{\otimes G/H}$ as the underlying spectrum of the genuine $G$-spectrum $N_H^G (\beta_H \triv^H A)$.
+By the universal property of Borel $G$-spectra, one obtains a natural map of $\E_{\infty}$-algebras in genuine $G$-spectra.
+Applying $\Phi^G$ and using the equivalence of Example \ref{exm:geonorm}, we obtain a generalized Frobenius map \end{cnstr}

 \begin{rmk} In the special case $H= *$, the generalized Frobenius map $\varphi^G$ is given by the composite of the Tate diagonal (cf. Example \ref{exm:tatediag}) with multiplication.
 In particular, taking $G= C_p$, we recover the $\E_{\infty}$-Frobenius. \end{rmk}